itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/3-conditional/README.md

 * Boolean values are either true or false.
 * `if`/`else` statements let us set a condition and execute different code based on whether the condition is met.
 * Comparison operators let us test for equality or difference..
-* Logical operators let us test for complex conditions.
-* We can put conditionals inside other conditionals; this is called nesting.

 ### Assessment